A user responsible for the management, configuration, and operation of WebAdMIT for AMCAS (also known as a Super User).

 A page containing data for a single applicant, organized by panels.

-A portal that allows applicants to complete admissions-related activities, such as completing supplemental applications, scheduling interviews, submitting payments, uploading additional documentation, and accepting offers.
+A portal that allows applicants to complete admissions-related activities, such as completing supplemental applications, matching prerequisites and competencies, scheduling interviews, submitting payments, uploading additional documentation, and accepting offers.

 A WebAdMIT for AMCAS feature that allows a user to assign an application to a member of the admissions committee for review.